kazbekaskarov/nuxt-pinia-vuetify-tailwind-template/README.md

 ## 🧩 Components

-All `.vue` components in the `components/` directory are auto-registered.
+All `.vue` components in the `components/` directory are auto-imported.

 To add additional directories for auto-import:
 ```js